 Possible prolongation of drainage in cholecystectomies and difficulty passing urine per urethra after prostatectomy have been reported.

+For more information, please consult your doctor or for product quality and technical questions, call 1-800-795-0012.
 For complete product information including indications, contraindications, warnings, precautions, and adverse reactions, please reference the individual product package inserts.